MeanderingProgrammer/render-markdown.nvim/README.md

 - Updates horizontal breaks with full-width lines
 - Highlights code blocks and inline code to better stand out
 - Replaces bullet points with provided character based on level
+- Replaces checkboxes with provided characters based on whether they are checked
 - Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align
 - Basic support for `LaTeX` if `pylatexenc` is installed on system